Silicone oil: Medical uses

 Consumer products to control flatulence often contain silicone oil.
 Silicone oils have been used as a vitreous fluid substitute to treat difficult cases of retinal detachment, such as those complicated with proliferative vitreoretinopathy, large retinal tears, and penetrating ocular trauma.
 Additionally, silicone oil is used in general medicine and surgery.
 Because of silicone oil's water repellent and lubricating properties, it is considered an appropriate material to maintain surgical instruments.
 They are also used in digital rectal examinations (DRE).

 Automotive use

 Silicone oil has been commonly used as the fluid in the automobile Viscous Fan Coupling assemblies, and is still being used in the newer electronic fan assemblies.

+Research use

+Silicone oil can also be used in microscopic imaging applications.
+To visualize cells in deep tissue sections, specially-made silicone oil can be placed between the objective lens the glass coverslip holding the tissue sample.
+Doing so helps reduce spherical aberrations that optically distort key cellular features.
+Silicone oil reduces spherical aberration in deep tissue sections because the refractive index (R.I.) of silicone oil (η ≈ 1.40) aligns nicely with the R.I. of cell fluid (η ≈ 1.38) and displaces air between the objective and the coverslip that would otherwise result in an R.I. mismatch.